 I did, yeah.

-My home in the Washington Times had laid out this theory, and again, Sean, I could be wrong, but my instincts about this man have been right from the beginning.
+And again, Sean, I could be wrong, but my instincts about this man have been right from the beginning.

 When you look at the long history of bad blood between the Clintons and the Obamas, they hate each other.

-But also on top of that, you've got this ideological reason for why Obama would not want to turn the keys back over to the Clintons.
+But also, on top of that, you've got this ideological reason for why Obama would not want to turn the keys back over to the Clintons.

 I think no investigation under this president goes forward unless Obama wants it to go forward.

-Well we heard earlier today that Loretta Lynch go forward.
+We heard earlier today that Loretta Lynch go forward.

-Just like James Comey has no time frame on Hillary Clinton's investigation.
+Just like James Comey has no timeframe on Hillary Clinton's investigation.

-That's not a good sign if you think that the this is going to be fair and honest.
+That's not a good sign if you think that this is going to be fair and honest.

 Absolutely, Sean.